loloof64/Flutter-Simple-Chess-Board/README.md

 Please, also notice, that when there is a pending promotion, you should prevent the user to reverse the board orientation.
 Otherwise the result can be quite ugly.
 This can easily be done by showing a modal over your interface when the user is invited to choose a promotion piece.

+Last but not least : there's no implementation of cpu thinking, but you can grab a package for that.
+For example [Stockfish Chess Engine](https://pub.dev/packages/stockfish_chess_engine).

 ## Getting started

 To use SimpleChessBoard widget, add [simple_chess_board](https://pub.dev/packages/simple_chess_board/install) as a dependency in your pubspec.yaml .